craftcms/docs/docs/commerce/4.x/orders-carts.md

 #### Order Number

-The order number is a hash generated when the cart is first created in the user’s session.
+The order number is a hash generated when the cart cookie is first created.
 It exists even before the cart is saved in the database, and remains the same for the entire life of the order.

 This is different from the order reference number, which is only generated after the cart has been completed and becomes an order.